-(1) The device must be operated as follows:
+(1) The device shall be operated as follows:

-(b) Primary fuels and hazardous waste fuels must have a minimum as-fired heating value of eight thousand Btu per pound;
+(b) Primary fuels and hazardous waste fuels shall have a minimum as-fired heating value of eight thousand British thermal units (Btu) per pound;

 (c) The hazardous waste is fired directly into the primary fuel flame zone of the combustion chamber; and